ZoltanTheDM/XML-foundry-import/README.md

 ## Usage

 1. At the bottom of the compendium tab there will be a new button: `XML-Import`.
 Clicking it will open up the dialog box.
-2. change the prefix if you want.
+2. Change the prefix if you want.
 Default is `xml`.
 This will change the compendium it is output to.
-3. Paste the contents of an `xml` the large text box.
+3. Paste the contents of an `xml` into the large text box.
 4. Use checkboxes for importing spells and/or monsters
 5. Click import
 6. Wait and watch its progress in the console.
-This can take quite a while depending on the size of the compendiums.
+This can take quite a while depending on the size of the XML.

 The only way I know of to stop the importing process once it has started is refreashing.

-##Recommendation
+## Recommendation

 After creating compendiums I would recommend making it into a [compendium pack](https://foundryvtt.com/article/compendium/).
 I ran and created a pack on a local instance of foundry then transfered it to the online server.

+It took on the order of 30 minutes to complete several hundred monsters.

 ## Future Work